See what the IHS Markit Score report has to say about Mallinckrodt Plc.

 - Economic output in this company's sector is expanding

-Short interest is moderately high for MNK with between 10 and 15% of shares outstanding currently on loan.
-However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 20.
+Short interest is high for MNK with between 15 and 20% of shares on loan.
+This means that investors who seek to profit from falling equity prices are currently targeting MNK.
+Sentiment has worsened and traders added to their bearish short positions on December 24.

 ETF/Index ownership | Positive